alexreardon/memoize-one/README.md

 npm install memoize-one --save
 ```

-## Other
+## Correctly handling execution context (`this`)

 ### memoizeOne correctly supports `this` control

-This library takes special care to maintain, and allow control over the the `this` context just like a regular function.
-Both the original function and the memoized function's can be controlled using all the standard `this` controlling techniques:
+This library takes special care to maintain, and allow control over the the `this` context for **both** the original function being memoized as well as the returned memoized function.
+Both the original function and the memoized function's `this` context respect all the standard `this` controlling techniques:

 - new bindings (`new`)
 - explicit binding (`call`, `apply`, `bind`);